ltsMatthew/azure_soc_homelab/README.md

 ![AzureVM_basictab2](screenshots/AzureVM_basictab2.jpg)

-For the Administrator Account Section fill in a Username and password.
+For the Administrator Account section fill in a Username and Password.

 Just below that make sure inbound port rules are configured as in the screenshot.

-Everything else on the Basics tab you can leave as default.
+**Everything else on the Basics tab you can leave as default.**